Find the right products for your project. Take the quiz

 How to repair render yourself

-You are making sure the surface is clean, dry and stable.
-Fill any cracks or holes with a exterior filler such as Toupret Masonry Repair Filler and allow to dry.
-Smaller cracks can be filled later with Emperor Textured Basecoat.
 Wash the surface with a hose, low-pressure washer or hot soapy water, then allow it to dry.
 Once the wall is clean and sound, you are ready to apply the basecoat.

 A crack on exterior wall

-Generously load your chosen textured roller with the basecoat and simply roll onto the wall.
+Load your chosen textured roller with the basecoat and simply roll onto the wall.
 The roller does the work, creating the texture for you as you roll.

 Traditional render repairs often need weeks to dry before they can be painted, which can waste a lot of time.

-After 24 hours Emperor Textured Basecoat is dry, so you can paint over it with the exterior masonry paint of your choice .
+After 24 hours Emperor Textured Basecoat is dry, so you can paint over it with the exterior masonry paint of your choice.
 That means you can finish the job and move on without weeks of waiting.

 Saves time and money